Jam-Session-314/Jam-Session-314.github.io/index.md

 Screenshots of what we have completed for this milestone:

 Updated the home / landing page to a more 'user friendly' look.
-Also added the featured session section.
+Added the featured session section.
 <img width="600px" class="rounded float-start pe-4" src="../img/newLandingNoLog.png">

 Now looks different when you are logged in compare to when you are logged out.